pavithrashetty/flask_docker_quick_app/README.md

 * Open the teminal and change directory to the project root folder.
 * Before you can run the app you need to tell your terminal the application to work with by exporting the FLASK_APP environment variable: export FLASK_APP=hello
-* use the following command to run: python -m flask.
+* use the following command to run: python -m flask run